puzzle/dagger-techlab/content/en/docs/02/_index.md

             .as_service()
         )

     @function
-    def mailisearch(self) -> dagger.Service:
+    def meilisearch(self) -> dagger.Service:
-        """Returns a mailisearch service from a container built with the given params.""" return (
+        """Returns a meilisearch service from a container built with the given params.""" return (
             dag.container()
             .from_("getmeili/meilisearch:v0.28.0")